Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 This property will be used to set the speed of the texture shift.
 The `textureShiftSpeed` variable is a `Vector2` that will be used to store the speed of the texture shift in the X and Y directions.

-Now we just have to update the `Draw` method of the `Quad` class to use this variable:
+Update the `Draw` method of `Quad` to increment texture coordinates when a shift is required:

 ```csharp
   ...